ZayedCom/MVVM-DataBinding-With-LiveData-Login/README.md

 Hopefully this guide should have helped you in making your tasks really easier in terms of many things, such as: eliminating **findViewById(...)** and many more.

-Feel free to reach me at any time on [LinkedIn](https://www.linkedin.com/in/umangburman/)